 Select Enable Hover Text.

 If you want to customise Hover Text, click Options.
 For example, you can specify:

 The position of the window when you enter text.
 Click the “Text-entry location” pop-up menu, then choose a location.
 If you don’t want the window shown when you enter text, choose None.

 The modifier key you press to activate Hover Text.
 Click the “Activation modifier” pop-up menu, then choose a key.
 By default, you can press the Command key to activate Hover Text.

 You can lock the window so it’s shown automatically when you move the pointer over an item; for example, when filling out a form.
-Select the “Activation lock” checkbox.
+Select the “Activation lock” tick box.
 Then when you need to lock or unlock the window, quickly press the selected modifier key three times.

-The colors used for the text shown in the window and the window itself.
-Click Colors, then click the pop-up menus to choose a color or to create a custom color.
+The colours used for the text shown in the window and the window itself.
+Click Colours, then click the pop-up menus to choose a colour or to create a custom colour.

 Use Hover Text